DHRI-Curriculum/ProjectLab/frontmatter.md

 The Project Lab is designed to help you develop a  **reasonable, informed, and purposeful plan** for your digital project that can be used with modifications for multiple purposes: to propose a seminar, capstone, or dissertation project; to submit a grant proposal or funding request; to communicate clearly with potential partners or collaborators; to guide project management; or to build out a publication about your work.

+*This workshop is based on a WebWise 2013 workshop developed by Sheila Brennan, Sharon Leon, and Lisa Marie Rhody.*

 ## Learning Objectives

 In this workshop, you will learn the following skills: